Cyano0/Strawberry-Game/README.md

 # Strawberry-Game
 This is a game simulating strawberry harvesting.
+Try the online version [here.](https://hypoxanthineplus.itch.io/strawberry-hunter-demo-v3)

 ## 1. How to download the game?
 There is no need to install anything extra, just simply download, duoble click and enjoy the game directly!